 Optional Items You May Want to Pack:

 - 1 safari vest for camera equipment; for chilly morning and evening game drives, consider a compressible vest like the Patagonia Nano Puff when you need just a little bit of extra warmth.

 - small personal flashlight

 - universal wall plug adapter kit

 Don’t forget to pack any medications you are currently taking at your time of travel.
-You should also consider packing your preferred pain relievers, lip balm, sunscreen, antiseptic cream, personal toiletries, and insect repellent with 35% DEET.
+You should also consider packing your preferred pain relievers, lip balm, sunscreen, antiseptic cream, personal toiletries, and an insect repellent of your choice.
 Most camps will have these items on offer, but if you have a preference and the room in your luggage, by all means, take it with you.